rsuchecki/NextflowCSIRO2023/index.md

 1. Add process definition for `BWA_ALIGN`
 2. Add `BWA_ALIGN` call to workflow

-Execute `nextflow run main.nf -profile singularity,zeus -resume --n 4`, you may also increase `n` (32 for all files to be precessed).
+Execute `nextflow run main.nf -profile singularity,slurm -resume --n 4`, you may also increase `n` (32 for all files to be precessed).

 **If** the above tasks caused you some un-recoverable issues you can rename or delete your `main.nf` and check-out a revision where the above steps have been captured,